If your family is a mix of low carb eaters and omnivores, this Chicken and Spinach Roulade recipe is a great way to make everyone happy.

 Chicken and Spinach Roulade Recipe – Steps

-Now, if your chicken is more than 1-inch thick you’ll want to horizontally slice it with a knife.
-To do this, hold it down with your fingers or the palm of your hand, then carefully and slowly slice parallel to the cutting board.
-If your store sells thinner chicken breasts, or you’re willing to pay extra for chicken cutlets, you might be able to skip this step.
+If your chicken is more than 1-inch thick, slice it horizontally with a knife.
+To do this safely, hold it down with your fingers or the palm of your hand, then carefully and slowly slice parallel to the cutting board.

-The key to evenly cooked chicken in roulades (which just means rolled up food) is starting with chicken of equal thickness.
+The key to evenly cooked chicken in roulades (which means rolled up food) is starting with chicken of equal thickness.
 Make that happen by placing chicken between two sheets of waxed paper then gently flattening them with your rolling pin.
-Be gentle, though: chicken flattens easily and you don’t want it too thin.
-About 1/4 inch is right.

 To bake the roulades, preheat the oven to 350°F/ 177°C/ gas mark 4.
 Line a baking sheet with lightly-oiled foil, parchment or a Silpat and arrange the chicken on it.
 Bake for 30 minutes, or until a thermometer inserted into the chicken reads 165°F/74°C.